 - Complementary Colors—These are the colors across from each other on the color wheel, like blue and orange or red and green.

-- Black and Blonde—Make the blonde white for a truly villainous look.
+- Black and Blonde—Aim for a silver or ashy blonde color for a truly villainous look.

 - One Natural Side—Pick a crazy color for one side of your head and keep the other natural.
 Bonus: It’s less work!

 Split dyeing hair can be tricky for a beginner, which is why many people go to the salon to get it done.
-But if you want to tackle this trend yourself, here are a few tips to keep in mind:
+But if you want to tackle this trend yourself at home, then here are a few tips to keep in mind:

-- Use the same brand of dye.
+- Use the same brand of professional color, not boxed color.
 Chemicals from different brands can adversely interact and cause a hair disaster.

 - Put Vaseline on your scalp where the hair parts to prevent the color from bleeding.
-Also rub some on your ears, forehead and neck to keep the dye from coloring your skin.
+Also rub some on your ears, forehead, and neck to keep the color from dying your skin.

 - Wash both sections separately.
 Tie up one side and wash the other to prevent bleeding.
 Repeat the process for the other side.

 If the latest hair trends are more of a passion for you than a hobby, consider a career in cosmetology.
-At Salon Success Academy, we offer a Cosmetology program that will provide you with hands-on training, in-depth instruction, and support from a dedicated, professional faculty and staff.
+At Salon Success Academy, we offer a cosmetology program that will provide you with hands-on training in our student salon, in-depth instruction, and support from a dedicated, professional faculty and staff.
 For more information, call 877-987-HAIR (4247) today.